 If there as one trip that Tom and I were desperate to do before leaving Bangkok, it was to see the famous Maeklong railway market and Amphawa floating market.
 Both of these sit about 1.5 hours from Bangkok, making them a little tricky to get to.
 There are, of course, ways to do visit these unique places off of your own steam but when I came across an awesome company, Trazy, who offer discounted tours for all over Asia, I knew I had come across the right way to visit for me.

 As with lots of places when you’re travelling, I heard how touristy both of these spots were and nowadays that seems to be the thing to actively avoid.
 But let me give my honest views here, this full day tour was one of the best experiences in Bangkok so don’t be put off by others.
-Both places are so unique and from speaking with our tour guide, are as popular with local Thai people as they are with tourists.
+There are plenty of street markets in Bangkok but both of these places are so unique and from speaking with our tour guide, are as popular with locals as they are with tourists.
 Trust me, you’re going to want to go here!
 Here’s my review of my tour with Trazy to the Maeklong Railway Market and Amphawa Floating Market to inspire you to go!

 You might also like:

-- This is where you need to stay in Bangkok
+- This is where you need to stay in Bangkok: Escapes at Sathorn Terrace

 - My ultimate guide to island hopping in Thailand in the rainy season